 {% endarchiveParams %}

-The output may be similar to:
+The output may look like:

 &models.ArchiveExtraField{Name:"作者", Value:"张三", FieldName:"author", Type:"text", Required:false, Content:""}